 When breaking down different online activities below, we will often talk about how much data each activity uses.
 Although this doesn’t seem relevant for users with an unlimited data nbn plan, it is still relevant to determining which speed tier is ideal.
-The theoretical top speed for an entry-level nbn plan is 25Mbps (megabits per second), though the average sampled evening speed is around 20Mbps.
+The typical evening speed for Dodo’s most popular plan is 50Mbps.

-However, these represent the maximum speed under perfect conditions for a single user.
-The more people using a single nbn access point at the same time, the slower the speed is for everyone, as the theoretical 20Mbps is split between each connection.
-Two people connecting at the same time could theoretically get download speeds of 10Mbps each, but the speed is never split equally, and some activities could cause one person to have faster access than the rest.
+This represents the maximum speed under perfect conditions during the peak busy period (7pm to 11pm) for a single user.
+The more people using a single nbn access point at the same time, the slower the speed is for everyone, as the 50Mbps is split between each connection.
+Two people connecting at the same time could theoretically get download speeds of 25Mbps each, but the speed is never split equally, and some activities could cause one person to have faster access than the rest.

 If you’ve ever tried downloading two large files at the same time, you might have noticed that the download speed of the first file slows as soon as the second download starts.
 The same applies here.

 Therefore, a higher speed is recommended for certain online activities and for households where multiple people will be online at the same time.
 One person streaming Netflix at 4K quality would result in everyone else in the house struggling to use the internet.

 Basic browsing on the internet, coupled with similarly basic sending and receiving of emails doesn’t use a lot of data, unless visiting sites that use a lot of images and/or video and other multimedia files.
 Minimal visits to social media sites such as Facebook, Instagram, and YouTube would increase this too, though not by much in a one or two-person household.
 Similarly, occasionally downloading software and software updates would not have a big impact.
 If this is all you do, our nbn25 plan should be quite enough, with nbn50 only being necessary if there are more than four people in your household who might want to access the internet at the same time.